olleepalmer/olleepalmer.github.io/_posts/2021-03-22-you-probably-dont-need-ab-testing.md

 So, how can you tell if A/B testing is right for you?
 In this article, I’m going to outline the criteria that you need to set up an effective program.
 If your business doesn’t fit the bill, I’ll suggest a powerful alternative that you can use instead.

-## Optimisation begins with research
+## Optimisation starts with research

 There is a popular misconception that A/B testing tools are miraculous money printing machines that turn average websites into winners, no human intervention required.